Description of the

 - No change can be brought about by force.
 Fromm is correct.

-Change must be brought about by demonstrating out own humanity and
+Change must be brought about by demonstrating our own humanity and appealing

-appealiing to the humanityof others through understanding, cooperation
+to the humanity of others through understanding, cooperation and encouragement.

-we could force change, reactionary forces would just get stronger and
+Even if we could force change, reactionary forces would just get stronger

-be a simultaneous change in economic, education, political and cultural spheres.
+- Change must be a simultaneous change in economic, education, political

-Changes restricted to one sphere are destructive of every change.
-For
+and cultural spheres.
+Changes restricted to one sphere are destructive of

-example, as war is ended and the world disarms, we must have:
+every change.
+For example, as war is ended and the world disarms, we

 - Sufficient funds for these jobs and to accomplish other actions